doppelganger113/reactive-programming-talk/1_introduction/README.md

 ---

+Front-end development has changed after introduction of Single Page Application and brought more state management with it, in this world of state, events are everywhere and this is where reactive programming comes.

-Reactive programming as in it's named is focused on reactivity, on events and reacting for them, be it a button click, an interval clock ticking, multiple event source stream merge or backpressure to slow down the stream.
+Reactive programming as in it's named is focused on reactivity, on events and reacting to them, be it a button click, an interval clock ticking, HTTP request, multiple event source streams merge or backpressure handling.

 ---

 ### Small example comparison

+Standard approach
 ```javascript
 let count = 0
 const rate = 1000